squidsoup/kiwipycon-2016-youngcoders/students.md

 One of the first programs you usually write, when learning how to program is 'Hello World'.
 'Hello World' is a simple program which prints the text 'Hello World!' somewhere - usually to a terminal or console window, but today we're going to print 'Hello World!' in Minecraft!

+1. Make sure your Raspberry Pi is booted up.
+You should see a desktop with Young Coders wallpaper and a menu button in the top left.
+If you don't see a desktop, please ask a Young Coders helper for a hand.

-1. Open Minecraft Pi, and open the selected world.
+2. Open Minecraft Pi, and open the selected world.

 ![](assets/images/start-mc.png)

 ![](assets/images/select-world.png)

-2. Open the python editor IDLE.
+3. Open the python editor IDLE.

 ![](assets/images/run-idle.png)

-3. Type the following code in the new editor window:
+4. Type the following code in the new editor window:

 ```python
 from mcpi.minecraft import Minecraft